Improwised/kb.repairrabbit.github.io/content/features/inventories.md

  With Repair Rabbit it's easy managing your inventory. you can organize & manage trade in devices and track the other miscellaneous casual items.

-#### View Stock
+#### Terminology of VIEW STOCK Menu

 Here you can see the summary of the stock available at particular store.
 You can also add the required stock quantity at selected branch.
-This option helps you to keep the provisional quantity of the stock also.
+This option helps you to keep the provisional quantity of the stock as well.
 The summary includes the SKU,products, stores,updated price, updated fees,and quantity.
 You can also Edit or Delete directly from the stock dashboard.

-#### How can i View Stock?

-1. Head to Inventory option and select "View" stock.

-#### How can i check the provisional Quantity for each store?

- To check the provisional quantity for a particular store,

-1. Head to Inventory.
-2. Select “View Stock”.
-3. Click on the Particular product.
-4. History log will open and it will show the available quantity for the particular product with store location.

-#### Add Stock

- To add stock for any product at any store you need to add them in stock,

-1. Head to Inventory.
-2. Click add stock.
-3. Select the store, select the product ,quantity, updated price, fees, reason, and click “Add stock”

-#### Return Stock

- The return stock can be tracked with this feature.

-1. Head to Inventory.
-2. Click Return Stock.
-3. Select the store, product, quantity & Reason.
-4. Click “Return Stock”.

-#### Transfer Stock
+1. (Sign) this button shows the record as per asending or decending order.

+2. SKU : Stock Keeping Unit shows store unit number.

+3. Device : Shows the fault in device

+4. Uprated Price : Price of the product

+5. Updated Fee : Service or Installion kind of charge

+6. Quantity : Shows Number of available stock.

+7. Actions : These are the tools which helps to deal with entered data

+7.1.
+Add : By clicking on Add button, you can add various parameters of Stock

+7.2.
+Return :  Deduction of the stock

+7.3.
+Transfer : If you have multiple location, you can transfer stock from one place to another

+8.1 Search : Search the data from record

+#### Terminology of ADD STOCK Menu

+This feature is used to add stock of your store.

+1. Select Store : If you have multiple store, select as required

+2. Select Product : Choose the Stock that you want to add from the list

+3. Quantity : Addition of Stock

+4. Updated Price : Fill the price of Stock

+5. Updated Fees : Fill the service / installation kind of charge for selected stock

+6. Reason : Mention the reason / remarks , if applicable

+7. By filling all previous data, click on ADD STOCK button

+#### Terminology of RETURN STOCK Menu

+This feature is used to deduct stock from actual stock.

+1. Select Store : If you have multiple store, select as required

+2. Select Product : Choose the Stock that you want to deduct from the list

+3. Quantity : Deduction of Stock

+4. Reason : Mention the reason / remarks , if applicable

+5. By filling all previous data, click on RETURN STOCK button

+####  Terminology of TRANSFER STOCK Menu

- This will help to transfer the stock from one store to another.
+If you have multiple location / store, this feature is used to transfer stock from one location to other.

-1. Head to Inventory.
-2. Select Transfer stock.
+1. Transfer From Store : Select the current location of stock

+2. Transfer To Store : Select the location to transfer the stock

-3. Select the Store, product,quantity and Reason.
+3. Select Product : Select the product that to be transferred

-4. Click “Transfer Stock”.
+4. Quantity : Quantity of /transferred Stock

+4. Reason : Mention the reason / remarks , if applicable

 #### Stock History

- Stock History will show you the stock summary on stock added or transfered.
-This will show you the details on Product, Employee, SKU, Store , Reason, quantity, Previous quantity, current quantity with the exact modified date.

-#### How to check the Stock History?

-1. Head to Inventory.
-2. Select the Stock History.

-#### How to get Stock history in CSV format?

-1. Select Inventory.
-2. Click Stock History.
-3. Select Export CSV option from the right Top corner.